andekande/mergeable/docs/options/must_exclude.rst

           - "^test"
         message: |
             Your pull request doesn't adhere to the branch naming convention described <a href="some link">there</a>!
-        all: false # default, set to true when all matches are required

 .. list-table:: Supported Params
    :widths: 25 50 25 25